Comparing Different Types of Facial Fillers

 - Enhance facial symmetry

 There are many high-quality facial fillers on the market that are approved by the FDA.
-Below are the most common types of fillers that are used in the United States.
-Talk to your healthcare provider about which ones could be the best for your face.
+Below are the most common types of dermal fillers that are used in the United States.
+Talk to your healthcare provider about which types of dermal fillers could be the best for your face.

-Hyaluronic acid is a substance that occurs naturally in the body, and it helps cells to keep moisture, which makes the skin look plump, healthy, and hydrated.
-Other benefits of this filler include:
+Hyaluronic acid is a substance that occurs naturally in the body.
+HA fillers help cells to keep moisture, which makes the skin look plump, healthy, and hydrated.
+Other benefits of hyaluronic acid include:

 - When your facial skin is hydrated, it looks more radiant and softer.

-- Hydrated skin can make the wrinkles and lines fade, making a face look younger.
+- Hyaluronic acid fillers (HA fillers) help keep your skin hydrated.
+Hydrated skin can make the facial wrinkles and nasolabial folds fade, making a face look younger.

-- This substance works well for any type of skin, including patients with acne or sensitive skin.
+- Hyaluronic acid works well for any type of skin, including patients with acne or sensitive skin.

-- It has antioxidant properties that shield the face against free radicals and pollution.
+- Hyaluronic acid fillers have antioxidant properties that shield the face against free radicals and pollution.

-- These fillers are gel-like and soft and last from six to 12 months.
+- These dermal fillers are gel-like and soft and last from six to 12 months.

 Calcium hydroxylapatite is one of the most-used dermal fillers around the world and has been used for years to correct severe facial folds and lines, as well as lost volume from aging.